StarvinSon/innolens/packages/server/README.md

 1. Open VS Code
 2. Click "File" > "Open Folder..."
-3. Select the folder `innolens-server`
+3. Select the folder `innolens/packages/server`
 4. Click the debug icon in the activity bar on the left
 5. Select "Launch Server" in the dropdown menu
 6. Click the run button to start debugging the server